rizelbr/Baraag_DL/README.md

 # FFMpeg Video conversion
 - As of version 0.02, Baraag DL is capable of converting animations/videos posted on Baraag to APNG and GIF. **This REQUIRES [ffmpeg](https://www.ffmpeg.org) to be provided by the user (or their OS, as applicable)**
 - In order to achieve this, a config file for ffmpeg settings is necessary.
-If this is your first time running Baraag DL, it will create it for you on the first time you run it.
-The file will be recreated if the file is ever deleted or corrupted.
+If this is your first time running Baraag DL, it will create it for you (`config.ini`) on the first time you run it.
+The file will be recreated if it is ever deleted or corrupted.
 - The default file consists of the following lines:
 ```
 use_ffmpeg = False